ida-arbeitszeit/arbeitszeitapp/docs/config_options_GENERATED.rst

    :no-index:

    The email address of the administrator for the application.
 Users may use this email address to contact the administrator.

+.. py:data:: MAIL_USE_TLS
+   :no-index:

+   Whether to use TLS when connecting to the SMTP server.

+   Default: ``True``

+.. py:data:: MAIL_USE_SSL
+   :no-index:

+   Whether to use SSL when connecting to the SMTP server.

+   Default: ``False``

 .. py:data:: SECRET_KEY
    :no-index: